Learning intermolecular forces at liquid-vapor interfaces: ANN training methods

 \subsection{Active learning steps}

-For both ANNs with and without long-ranged interactions and for both reference potentials, we trained a set of 3 models using a sequence of active learning steps.
+For both reference potentials, we trained a set of 3 distinct ANN-SR and 3 distinct ANN-LR models using a sequence of active learning steps.
 Data for each of the steps was taken from canonical ensemble simulations of a liquid slab in contact with its vapor.
 The details of the training of the ANN models depended slightly on the reference potential employed.

 For the dipole model, an initial ANN was constructed using approximately 10000 optimization steps with $N_{\rm batch}=30$.
 In all cases, the liquid densities and surface tensions predicted by the resulting models were much too low, and several models did not give a stable interface.
-To remedy these issues, we retrained using an additional dataset containing a set of perturbed configurations.
-To generate these configurations, we varied $\sigma_{AB} \in$ [3.0\AA,3.2717\AA] and $k_{\rm bond}\in$[20.0\rm kcal/mol \AA,100.0 kcal/mol \AA] and ran short molecular dynamics simulations.
-A total of 724 perturbed configurations were extracted from a combined 400ns of simulation.
+To remedy these issues, we retrained using an additional dataset generated from multiple molecular dynamics trajectories where $\sigma_{AB}$ was varied between 3.0\AA~and 3.2717\AA, and $k_{\rm bond}$ varied between 20.0\rm kcal/mol \AA~and 100.0 kcal/mol \AA.
+A total of 724 new configurations were extracted from a combined 400ns of simulation, all having higher densities and longer molecules are typical of the correct reference model.
+Incorporating these new configurations in the training set with the correct reference-model energies and forces penalises such unphysical geometries and improves the predicted liquid density.
 In this step the batch size was reduced to 1 for greater training efficiency.

-This training step was followed by an explicit active learning step, where 3317 configurations with a particularly high average or maximum force error (7eV/\AA~or 14eV/\AA) were taken from a simulation employing the existing ANN model.
-These configurations were added to the original equilibrium dataset, and the loss function was reoptimized.
+Finally, we retrained the ANN models with an active learning step.
+Configurations with a particularly high force error were taken from simulations of the initial models and added to the training dataset.
+The loss function was reoptimized, thus improving model predictions for these poorly-trained configurations.
+Configurations were selected either by the root mean square error across the atomic environments or the maximum error in particular atomic environment.
+For the ANN-SR models we used a threshold root mean square force error of 7eV/\AA~and maximum error of 14eV/\AA.
+For the ANN-LR models the thresholds were 0.185eV/\AA~ and 2.0eV/\AA.